-How to Tell if a Product is Patented
+How to Know if a Product is Patented

-Most companies will proudly advertise that they are patented product.
-Take for example, the Magic Bullet.
+Most companies will proudly advertise that they are patented products.
+Take, for example, the Magic Bullet.
 They have a page on their website displaying all of the patents they hold.

 By simply Googling the Registration Number, Google's patent database will bring up a full description of the patent, such as the example here with the Magic Bullet's patent on its blender and juicer system.